 Divorce will be one of the most difficult experiences of your life.
 Even when both sides work together to minimize stress and confrontation, divorce is often just as traumatizing as the death of a family member.
 That’s why you must take care of yourself during this time.
 For many people, the tendency is to put on a brave face and wait for the storm to pass.
-By acknowledging your feelings and setting aside time for yourself, you can begin the healing process.
+By acknowledging your feelings and setting aside time for yourself, you can begin to rebuild your life after divorce and start the healing process.
 Life is a series of peaks and valleys, and while going through a divorce is frequently viewed as an emotional valley, the highest peaks await you.

 1. Lean on the Ones You Love